 While the European unicorns are well-known, there’s more than meets the eye to this magical unicorn species.
-That’s why we’re going to explore a bit deeper and ask our dear unicorn friend, Hippolyta, what does she know about her own species.
 Let’s explore this sparkling creature of fantasy!

-As you can probably tell, we live in Europe.
-Many of us, including myself, live in Scotland.
+As you can probably tell, the European unicorns live in Europe.
+Many of them live in Scotland.
 Other parts of Great Britain have a significant unicorn population as well.
-I also have many relatives in Germany, France and Italy.
+European unicorns are also common in Germany, France, and Italy.

-Yes, I would say most of us live in the Western and Central Europe.
-But you can find European unicorns across Europe, even in Northern Europe.
+Most European unicorns live in Western and Central Europe.
+But you can find unicorns across Europe, even in Northern Europe.

 Do All European Unicorns Have a White Coat?

-Oh my, that’s what people think, isn’t it?
-Most European unicorns have a white coat, indeed, and a white mane and tail.
-But not all of us are white.
-As you can see, my coat is light brown, although my mane and tail are white.
+Most unicorns have a white coat, and a white mane and tail.
+But not all of them are white.
+Some unicorns have a brown or black coat.

-I suppose it’s the European blood that makes so many of us white with blue eyes.
-But as you see, my eyes are purple.
-We don’t all look the same, you know.
+I suppose it’s the European blood that makes so many of them white with blue eyes.

 What Kind of Environment Is the Best for European Unicorns?

-I suppose a mild weather is the best for us, since most of us have settled in Western and Central Europe.
-Some of us do live in Northern Europe, though.
+Mild weather is the best for European unicorns since most of them have settled in Western and Central Europe.
+Some of them do live in Northern Europe, though.

-Forests, moors and mountains are ideal habitats for European unicorns.
-Harz mountains in Germany is one of the most popular unicorn habitats in Europe.
-We like to live near waterfalls and in lush spruce forests.
+Forests, moors, and mountains are ideal habitats for European unicorns.
+Harz mountains in Germany are one of the most popular unicorn habitats in Europe.
+Unicorns like to live near waterfalls and in lush spruce forests.

 The European Unicorn – A Sparkling Creature of Fantasy